AdobeDocs/core-services.en/help/interface/t-share-creative-cloud.md

    ![Add a comment on the image](assets/asset_comment_cc.png)

-   In the Experience Cloud, select into an image, then select the time-line icon to add a comment on the image.
+   In Experience Cloud, select into an image, then select the time-line icon to add a comment on the image.
 Comments are synced on the assets in the Creative Cloud and Experience Cloud.

    ![Add a comment on the image](assets/asset_comment_mac.png)